influxdata/telegraf/plugins/inputs/aliyuncms/README.md

 ## Metrics

-Each Aliyun CMS Project monitored records a measurement with fields for each available Metric Statistic Project and Metrics are represented in [snake case](https://en.wikipedia.org/wiki/Snake_case)
+Each Aliyun CMS Project monitored records a measurement with fields for each available Metric Statistic Project, and Metrics are represented in [snake case](https://en.wikipedia.org/wiki/Snake_case)

 - aliyuncms_{project}